JonathanLorand/AgoraGarden/MTR-Master-Konzept.md

 Another term is that of "protopia".
 In place of "utopia" as a "perfect" place beyond the horizon, a protopia is a world which is only slightly better than the current one, in some way or another.
 It is not about masterplans and end-goals, but about incremental changes to the status quo.
 It is about possible directions to move in.
 For me, it describes a continual process rather than a static vision.
 It is about "prototyping for a better world".

-%The above two terms, respectively, aim to link the creative dreaming of %utopiansim with practical daily life, and shift from static visions to %incremental processes.

 I wish to also emphasize: